open-policy-agent/opa/v1/test/parsercases/README.md

 That case is also the shape to copy for anything subtle: the two cases that *parse* are what give the two that fail their meaning.
 A case that only records a diagnostic proves an error happened, not that the right thing was rejected.

+Because the wrapper decides what a case can say, it is checked rather than trusted.
+A wrapper is accepted only where the term or body it introduces equals what the input parses to on its own — an expression beginning with `{` parses inside a rule body, but as a comprehension, because the body's own brace is absorbed, and silently.

 ## Future keywords